informatics-isi-edu/ermrest/api-doc/data/naming.md

 as in the path root, _table name_ may be explicitly schema qualified or left unqualified if it is unambiguous within the catalog.
 In order for this basic table link element to be valid, there must be at least one foreign-key relationship linking the entity set denoted by _parent path_ and the table denoted by _table name_.
 The links may point in either direction, i.e. the _parent path_ entity set may contain foreign keys which reference _table name_ or _table name_ may contain foreign keys which reference the _parent path_ entities.

 When there are multiple possible linkages to choose from, the link is formed using the disjunction of all applicable link conditions.

+#### Linkage by Foreign-Key Endpoint

 A more precise entity link element can choose one link condition by identifying an endpoint of the linkage as a set of columns:

 - _parent path_ `/(` _column name_ `,` ... `)`
 - _parent path_ `/(` _table name_ `:` _column name_ `,` ... `)`